 How much clearance do you need for a treadmill?

-It’s recommended to have at least 19.7 inches in on each side of the treadmill and at least 78 inches in open space behind it.
-You also want to have at least an 8-inch minimum height clearance to make sure you don’t hit your head while running, as well as open space at the front of the treadmill to allow the motor to have proper air circulation.
-The space around your treadmill should be free of toys or clutter in order to keep the user and anyone around as safe as possible.
+The ASTM2 recommends keeping roughly 19.7 inches open on each side of the treadmill (front, included) and at least 78 inches of open space behind it.
+You also want at least an 8-inch clearance to avoid hitting your head while running.
+The space around your treadmill should be free of toys or clutter in order to keep the user and anyone around as safe as possible, too.

 How wide are treadmills at the gym?

 On average, a treadmill is about 2 to 3 feet wide.
-The belt sizes of average treadmills are anywhere from 16 inches to 24 inches, but you also have to factor in the rest of the parts that make up the actual full width of the treadmill.
+Treadmill belts—the actual running surface—can range anywhere from 16 inches to 24 inches, but you also have to factor in the rest of the parts that make up the actual full width of the treadmill, such as side rails.